jedisct1/libsodium-doc/key_derivation/README.md

 `opslimit` represents a maximum amount of computations to perform.
 Raising this number will make the function require more CPU cycles to compute a key.

 `memlimit` is the maximum amount of RAM that the function will use, in bytes.
-It is recommended to allow the function to use at least 16 megabytes.
+It is highly recommended to allow the function to use at least 16 megabytes.

 For interactive sessions, `crypto_pwhash_scryptsalsa208sha256_OPSLIMIT_INTERACTIVE` and `crypto_pwhash_scryptsalsa208sha256_MEMLIMIT_INTERACTIVE` provide a safe base line for these two parameters.
 However, using higher values may improve security.